nexmo-se/video-breakout-room/README.md

   - `DATABASE_URL` -- this variable works only for manual deployment.
 Heroku deployment will automatically fill the value.
   - `REACT_APP_MODERATOR_PIN` -- pin number for moderator to join in
   - `REACT_APP_PARTICIPANT_PIN` -- pin number for participant to join in
+  - `REACT_APP_KEEP_ALL_CONNECTIONS` -- set value to "yes" if you intend to stay connect to main session from breakout room sessions.

 ## Architecture
 This Breakout Room application contains `backend` and `frontend`.
 However, the `backend` needs a database to store session information.
 You need to install `postgres` for the database.
 Any other than `postgres` will not work.